 The Issue Group currently considering the issue is soliciting discussion on whether “safeguards are necessary (an appeals process, for example), and what information and support might be needed from the industry for responsible officers in Law Enforcement Agencies to help them identify when action is appropriate.”

 There is no timetable for when the proposal would be adopted, if it all, but it’s disturbing nonetheless because it could offer police an easy backdoor nuclear option of shuttering websites accused of crimes like copyright infringement without having to actually prove their case in court.

-UK citizens are invited to comment on the issue, all of which will be included in the Issue Group discussion.
+UK citizens are invited to, all of which will be included in the Issue Group discussion.